 7. Be sure you understand all conditions identified in the inspection report and that all areas of concern have been resolved to your satisfaction before closing.

 Your inspection report is useful to prepare you for your final walk-through of your new home.
 Make sure that you understand all of the items noted by your inspector.

-8. Insist on a final walk-through
+8. Insist on a final walk-through.

-Prior to close of escrow, insist on a final walk-through to verify that repairs have been made and that no new problems have surfaced since the home inspection, particularly in the areas where furnishings and storage may have previously obstructed the defect.
+Prior to the close of escrow, insist on a final walk-through to verify that repairs have been made and that no new problems have surfaced since the home inspection, particularly in the areas where furnishings and storage may have previously obstructed the defect.